 failure to submit re-determination information under 651 CMR 15.12;

-a finding that a Member has committed fraud under 651 CMR 15.16;
+a finding that a Member has committed fraud under 651 CMR 15.16 (such Member is prohibited from re-enrolling into the Plan);

 mail sent to a Member or his or her authorized representative is returned as undeliverable with no forwarding address and other reasonable attempts to locate the Member have failed.

-15.14: Notification
+15.14.
+Notification.

 All notifications issued by the Plan shall include information regarding an Applicant’s or Member’s rights to Review.
 Unless otherwise provided in these regulations, notice will be issued at least ten (10) business days in advance of the action to be taken by the Plan.